saikat9312/carDisplay/README.md

 3. Clcking on Learn/Shop will redirect you to the respective dynamic page.
 URL will be changed according to the car id.
 4. A mobile-first design approach is implemented using modular css where,
    - device < 600px will render 1 and the fraction of second card in the view area.
 (Mobile View)
-   - 601px < device < 768px will render 1 and fthe raction of second card in the view area.
+   - 601px < device < 768px will render 1 and the fraction of second card in the view area.
 (Tab View)
    - devices > 768px will render 4 cards in the view area.
 (Laptop/Desktop View)

 ## Asumptions: